dropwizard/dropwizard/docs/source/manual/validation.rst

     // Workaround to handle required int params and validations public List<Person> createNum(@QueryParam("num") @Max(3) IntParam num) {
         if (num == null) {
-            throw new WebApplicationException("query param num must not be null", 400);
+            throw new BadRequestException("query param num must not be null");
         }
         // ...
     }